The power of the Camino de Santiago

 In early January 2019, Tony and Graeme were accepted to join the 11 teams and were the only non-US/Canada team to go.
 As it was not going to be feasible for Graeme to use his crutches for the entire six days of the walk, Tony needed to source a cross country wheelchair.
 Unfortunately, this became a very difficult task and couldn’t be easily found anywhere in Australia or Spain.

-With support from Veteran Sport Australia, City Tatts, Blue Mountains Camino, as well as friends and family, enough money was raised to commission the construction of a special chair.
+With support from Invictus Australia, City Tatts, Blue Mountains Camino, as well as friends and family, enough money was raised to commission the construction of a special chair.
 Tony found the manufacturing company Melrose in New Zealand who made Graeme a Melrose “Spartacus” Cross Country Wheelchair.

 In September 2019, Tony and Graeme, along with Graeme’s wife Sandra, undertook the Camino with Patrick and Justin and the other participants.
 In total there were 10 people in chairs, one blind lady with her sighted guide and more than 35 strong pushers together with many pilgrims along the way.